jonahbeckford/dk/README.md

-# dk - The boring build and script tool
+# dk - The most uninteresting build and scripting system

-Running scripts with `dk` solves the problem of **README-itis**: you give your users a long README document, your users fail to setup your software, and you lose a user forever.
+`dk` solves the problem of **README-itis**: you give your users a long README document, your users fail to setup your software, and you lose a user forever.

-We are going to use `dk` as our first example of average complexity software: its scripting functionality requires a runtime environment and platform development kits are downloaded on-demand.
-We want our users (ex. you) to install and get started quickly, using just the initial paragraphs of a README.
-Our users do this on Windows (go ahead!):
+We'll use the software behind `dk` as the first example of easy-to-fail, average-complexity software: `dk`'s scripting functionality requires a runtime environment and platform development kits are downloaded on-demand.
+We want our users (ex. you) to install and get started *quickly*.
+Users copy-and-paste this on Windows (go ahead!):

 <!-- $MDX skip -->
 ```sh